n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 #### 3.6 pref ####

 The `pref` feature replaces reordering-pre-base-consonant glyphs with any special forms.
-Telugu includes one such rerdering consonant, "Ra" when it occurs in post-base position.
+Telugu includes one such reordering consonant, "Ra" when it occurs in post-base position.